MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 #### Install using a script (.zip file)

 This step applies only if you downloaded the .zip file.
-You use the *AzureMigrateInstaller.ps1* PowerShell script to install the target appliance.

-1. Using **Hyper-V Manager**, create a `Standalone` (non-High Availability type) VM on the target Azure Stack HCI server running on Windows Server 2022 with 80 GB (min) disk storage, 16 GB (min) memory, and 8 virtual processors.
-Make sure the VM has access to the internet.
+1. Using **Hyper-V Manager**, create a standalone (non-HA) VM on the target Azure Stack HCI server running on Windows Server 2022 with 80 GB (min) disk storage, 16 GB (min) memory, and 8 virtual processors.
+Make sure that the VM has access to the internet.

 1. In  **Hyper-V Manager**, select the host.